 Schedule a vet visit

-Shelters will require proof of updated rabies and other vaccinations.
+Shelters will require proof of updated rabies, bordatella and other vaccinations.
 If your pet is due, schedule a visit to have this done.
 Get certificates for their vaccinations.
+This is an important step in preparing your pet for a hurricane because no boarding facility will accept an unvaccinated pet.

 Keep your pet clean and groomed